astrabot/HSETest/README.md

-#HSE iOS Test Challenge 02.2022
+##HSE iOS Test Challenge 2022
-Candidate: Aliaksandr Strakovich
+- Candidate: Aliaksandr Strakovich

 Develop a native eCommerce App based on REST APIs to retrieve categories and its products